bvanhoewijk/AoC2024/README.md

 - That `networkx` exists
 - Sympy for systems of equations
 - The `all()`/`any()` Python functions
+---

+Total stars: 42 / 50.
+Quite happy with the result.
+Might want to revisit a couple of exercises later.

+## Day 25: ⭐
+- [x] Part 1: Simple column addition comparison.
+- [ ] Part 2: N/A

 ## Day 24: ⭐
 - [x] Part 1: Used a queue to populate the answer